XieyangSun/xieyangsun.github.io/_pages/about.md

 Email: xieyangsun@stu.xjtu.edu.cn

 ## My interest
-Side-channel analysis and wireless communication, or their combination.
+My research interests include side-channel analysis, wireless communication, and their integration in cross-technology covert communication systems.

 ## News
-* One paper was accepted to ACM CCS 2025
+* One paper was accepted to ACM CCS 2025 (CCF-A)
-* One paper was accepted to IMWUT/UbiComp
+* One paper was accepted to IMWUT/UbiComp (CCF-A)
-* One paper was accepted by IEEE SECON 2022
+* One paper was accepted by IEEE SECON 2022 (CCF-B)
 * One paper won the third prize of ''JinNang 2021''